sacchinbhg/sacchinbhg.github.io/DEPLOYMENT.md

 3. Changes will automatically deploy to your website

 ## 🌐 Custom Domain (Optional)
-If you want to use a custom domain like `sacchinsundar.info`:
+If you want to use a custom domain in the future:

 1. Update the `CNAME` file with your domain
 2. Configure DNS settings with your domain provider